flow-php/flow/README.md

 Except typical ETL use cases (Extract, Transform, Load), Flow can be also used for memory-safe data analysis.

-By default, all operations are synchronous, but for bigger datasets Flow offers also an [asynchronous](https://github.com/flow-php/etl-async) pipeline.

 ## Installation

 ```bash